jdoe54/godot-pong/README.md

 # godot-pong

-Created in September 18 and used in a workshop for the UA Video Game Development Club workshop at September 25.
+Created on September 18 and used in a workshop for the UA Video Game Development Club workshop on September 25.
+The project used GDScript, which is a variant of Python.